 Detroit has an impressive number of makers who are passionate about their community and dedicated to making a difference.
 Our second Maker Faire Detroit, taking place this weekend, July 30 and 31, at The Henry Ford in Dearborn will showcase many of them.
 One maker on a mission is Peg Upmeyer of Arts & Scraps.
 In 2010, they recycled 28 tons of material donated by 184 businesses into learning opportunities.

 Arts & Scraps is a Detroit nonprofit that uses recycled industrial materials to help people of all ages think, create, and learn.
 When we arrive, so does the fun!
 Arts & Scraps does activities at events all year.
 One of my favorite things is designing a center like this, creating opportunities for others to play and be creative.
 It’s an exciting way to learn.

 The maker group had so much energy, it almost vibrated.
 Everyone was anxious to share their experiences and learn from each other.
 The attendees were interested, curious, and NOT in a hurry — families spent an average of 45 minutes at our location.
 Parents, as well and children, invented and played.

 3. Is your project strictly a hobby or a budding business?
 Does it relate to your day job?
-Arts & Scraps is my day job.

 Watching the internet and social media evolve and learning things about technology in general is exciting.